Mission Built

 Starting from blank

 You have a new initiative and a blank page.
-The Spotter asks targeted questions for each lens and helps you draft an epic that's already lens-aware from the first version.
+The Spotter asks targeted questions for each area and helps you draft an epic that's already area-aware from the first version.

 You get back

-A working first draft, structured against all nine lenses.
+A working first draft, structured against all nine areas.

 Who it's for.